casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

       replace the tasks **uvcontsub** and **uvcontsub3**, as well as the **douvcontsub** feature of **mstransform**.

+   .. note:: Strictly speaking, the continuum fitted produced by this
+      task is only a good representation of the continuum at the phase center.
+Residuals may be visible for sources far away and one may try **imcontsub** in the image domain for improved results.

    This task can perform continuum fitting and subtraction in the uv domain.